He's a Northern Territory legend and they represent a new era of Australian Rules Football.

 The film "Uncle Vic" premiered alongside three other homegrown Territory shorts to a sold-out crowd at the Darwin International Film Festival on Saturday May 8.

-Producer/Director Emma Masters says it's a story that focuses on intergenerational relationships.
+Producer/Director Emma Masters says the short documentary is a story that focuses on intergenerational relationships.

 "The film looks at the legacy of Vic Ludwig's leadership at St Mary's Football Club for 42 years, an incredible stint, and the club's ongoing support of its junior players," Emma said.